 —Stephen Graham, author of Vertical: The City from Satellites to Bunkers

 "Panic City shows a grim picture of Johannesburg as paradigm for the 'urbanization of panic.'
-This very thorough and wide-ranging book focusses on the private security industry, which has become an inextricable part of the social fabric.
+This very thorough and wide-ranging book focuses on the private security industry, which has become an inextricable part of the social fabric.
 A must-read for all those who want to know how the future policing of urban space in our dualized societies might look."

 —Lieven De Cauter, author of The Capsular Civilization: On the City in the Age of Fear